AJohnstone2007/referenceLanguageCorpora/README.md

 #### 'Full' and 'compressed white space' variants

 For some inputs we provide compressed white space (**cws**) inputs in which every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.

 The purpose of the **cws** variants is again to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.

+The tokenisation process that produces the **tok** files automatically compresses white space.

-## Running experiments
+## Running bulk experiments

 The `runGTB` and `runART` scripts in **experiments** scan the entire **languages** directory structure, running experiments specified in **experiments/try** across all of the **str** and **tok** directories.